floge77/c2p/README.md

 * Ensure you've installed [docker](https://docs.docker.com/install/)
 * `git clone https://github.com/floge77/cloud2podcast`
 * `cd cloud2podcast && buildCloud2podcast.sh`
-* Execute `./runContainer.sh` which starts the contauner with the downloads directory from your current path (pwd) mounted.
+* Execute `./runContainer.sh` which starts the container with the downloads directory from your current path (pwd) mounted.
 The directory structure mentioned above is required.
 * Check if the application is running at `http://localhost:8080/<your configured Podcast channel>` (in my example `http://localhost:8080/Q-Dance`)